AnbarHabibah/Titanic-Dataset-Exploration/README.md

 # **Titanic-Survival-Prediction**
 This project aims to predict the survival of Titanic passengers using machine learning algorithms.
-The goal is to explore key survival patterns based on demographics, social status, and other features from the Titanic dataset.
+The goal is to explore key survival patterns based on demographics and social status.
 It includes both Exploratory Data Analysis (EDA) and machine learning modeling for classification tasks.

 ### **Titanic Data Analysis**
 This project involves an in‑depth exploration of the Titanic passenger dataset to uncover key survival patterns and build machine learning models for classification.